Crivella/DFT_QE_beginner_tutorial/1_BN/0_test_vacuum/README.md

   and view it with Xcrysden (do not reduce dimensionality).
   Verify that the distance between layers is given by 4.68 bohr x 6 = 14.85 Angstrom (this is the meaning of celldm(3) when ibrav=4, i.e. c/a).

   2. Since the repeated layers (images) are separated by empty space, we can compute the vacuum level.
 To do this, we compute the electrostatic potential V along the z axis.
 Near the atoms, V will show a dip, while far away from the atoms the potential will tend to a constant value: the vacuum level.
 The calculation is in two parts.
-First the potential is computed using pp.x in a 3D box defined by the cell.
-Then we make a planar average on (x,y) for a set of z values:
+First the potential is computed using pp.x in a 3D box defined by the cell (BN.pot).
+Then we make a planar average on (x,y) of BN.pot for a set of z values:
   ```
   pw.x < BN.scf.in > BN.scf.out
   pp.x < pp.in